Yandex Cloud

 • diskTypeId: Disk type.

-• hostsCount: Number of hosts per group.
-Minimum number of DATA and Dashboards hosts: one; minimum number of MANAGER hosts: three.
+• hostsCount: Number of hosts in the group.
+The minimum number of DATA and Dashboards hosts is one; while the minimum number of MANAGER hosts is three.

 • zoneIds: List of availability zones the cluster hosts are located in.